shtoystack/docker-guacamole/README.md

 **2022-08-24** - All tags updated to PostgreSQL JDBC 42.4.2

 **2022-08-09** - Added an extension `guacamole-branding-1.4.0.jar`.
-It now comes enabled by default, and its sole effect is to add links to the official Apache Guacamole webpage, to my github, and to the issue page on github.
+It now comes enabled by default, and its sole effect is to add links to the official Apache Guacamole webpage, to my GitHub, and to the issue page on GitHub.

 The idea of this extension is to show that even a docker image can use the branding possibilities of Guacamole.
 If you have an existing branding extension, you can just drop it in the `config/guacamole/extensions` directory and restart the container.